-Whether you’re an experienced river tripper or a first timer, knowing what to pack is probably one of the most important questions on any kind of vacation.
+Whether you’re an experienced rafter or a first timer, knowing what to pack and wear is probably one of the most important questions on any kind of vacation.
 After the excitement of booking and arranging logistics, then comes the “what to bring?” dilemma.
-Outfitters and companies will usually include a packing list, often naming mandatory and optional items.
+Whitewater outfitters and companies will usually include a river packing list, often naming mandatory and optional items.
 But still, you may wonder, what is it that I really need?!

 Look in your closet before you go shopping

 Perhaps you go through your closet first, looking at what you already have or think are missing.
 You start digging out your fanny pack (actually these can be great on the river for camp essentials!) and your old raincoat from the ‘90s.
 Then you drive to your local outdoor sporting goods or outfitting store and end up getting talked into a pair of leather Keens that you never end up wearing, (or regretting wearing from the blisters, sorry not sorry Keen fans).
 We have all been there or somewhere similar.

 This blog post is meant to ease your qualms, and make your rafting packing list a bit more straightforward.
 The bottom line is this: less is more, and a few high quality items mixed in with some stuff you don’t mind never seeing again after your trip will probably do the trick.
 By the way, before you keep reading, the author of this post is a seasoned river guide, and has made plenty of packing mistakes herself, and still does!
 This is meant to merely be advice to help, not hinder.
 Regardless of what’s in your bag, you will have an awesome time because you’re on the river!
 And remember to ask your new best friends for support on your trip — that is the beauty of forming a community with new people out there, we all help each other.